Ojas6987/LeagueOfLegendsWinPrediction/README.md

 - **earnedgpm** (quant): Earned gold per minute, similar to kills and dpm, good for a player

 For the nominal data, we used a OneHotEncoder in our pipeline to represent each unique league, position, and champion.
+We then fitted our decision tree classifier pipeline to the data.

 Our model's performance:
 - **Training Accuracy**: 1
-- **Testing Accuracy**: 0.758
+- **Testing Accuracy**: 0.766

 Clearly, this is not an ideal model.
 Our training accuracy is perfect, essentially showing that our decision tree right now is simply memorizing the data, with not necessarily a terrible performance for testing accuracy with 84.9%.
 Howevever, our model will likely generalize better if we decrease the complexity of the tree and engineer more features to make the current numerical features we have less noisy.